caroheymes/scraping-web-pages-scrapy/README.md

 # Scrapy code for scraping web pages
-## Python code for scraping web pages tracking index and and original url
+## Python code for scraping web pages tracking index and and origin url

 ## Main improvements in scraping.py :
 ```